maghoff/load_file/README.md

 static web assets such as CSS or GLSL shaders for a game.)
 The `load_*` macros aim to offer a convenient stepping stone to move from this to loading the assets dynamically at run-time.
-This gets rid of the need to compile for every change while iterating on the assets.
+This gets rid of the need to compile or even restart for every change while iterating on the assets.

 # Example
 Before: